The 7 Reasons Why WordPress Developers Are Paid Peanuts

 There are jobs paying higher or lower rates, with a range of approximately $15 to $60 per hour from my research of freelance listing sites.
 Assuming that a full-time freelancer will work approximately 1500 chargeable hours per year (which is generous – I’ll look at calculating billable hours later in this post), pay 25% of their income in taxes and have costs of approximately $10,000 per year, this equates to an income of between approximately $15,750 and $69,000, with an average of $33,000.

-Not much for a skilled profession when you consider the average salary for high school graduates according to the 2005 US census (10 years ago!) was $31,539.
+Not much for a skilled profession when you consider the average salary for U.S. high school graduates in 2020 was $30,000.

 From my own experience as well as talking to other freelancers and researching this issue online, it seems that there are a number of reasons why WordPress freelancers aren’t earning as much as they might be.
 Some of these relate to habits and practices of the freelancers themselves while others relate to the nature of WordPress and the types of freelancer and client it attracts.